 Cicadas are sometimes incorrectly called harvest-flies or "locusts."
 (They are not flies and true locusts are Old World grasshoppers).
 Cicadas are medium to large insects with long, transparent wings held peaked over the body when at rest.
 The antennae are two short bristles.
-The annual dog-day cicadas (Tibicen sp.) which occur every summer, are large, stout, dark insects with lighter markings and greenish margins on the wings.
+The annual dog-day cicadas (Tibicen sp.) are large, stout, dark insects with lighter markings and greenish margins on the wings that occur every summer,.
 Some of the dogday cicadas are two inches long including the wings.
 At least seven species of Tibicen are found in North Carolina.
-One species of Cicada and the petite Melampsalta calliope also occur here.
+One species of Cicada and the petite Cicadetta calliope also occur here.
 The harmless, but intimidating cicada killer wasps are predators of annual cicadas.

 We have several species of periodical cicadas (Magicicada spp.).
 Disagreements still exist about the separation of some of these as distinct species.
 Some emerge on 13-year cycles and some emerge on 17-year cycles.
 Brood emergences usually contain more than one species.
 The periodical cicadas are all similar in appearance and are 1 to 11/2 inches long including the wings.
 The eyes, legs and margins of the wings are reddish orange.
 Periodical cicadas sing and fly in spring, whereas our other species of cicadas are active during the summer.

 After spending from 2-17 years in the soil, cicada nymphs dig their way to the surface (sometimes constructing mud "chimneys" up to 3 inches tall).
 In late May or early June, the nymphs eventually crawl to the trunk of a tree or some other object and cling there.
 Soon the insect molts into the winged adult stage, leaving behind the cast skin.
 Adults are active during daylight hours.